Thursday, 2 February 2017

 Mr D.H. (above right)

-presents his dear pal + former film co-star, Billy Connolly (above left)
+presents his dear pal + former co-star, Billy Connolly (above left) with the

 London U.K.